-The Sydney Streets Technical Specifications detail the design and construction standards for physical assets in our city, including roads, footpaths, kerbs, gutters, street lighting, and survey and stormwater infrastructure.
+The Sydney Streets Technical Specifications detail the design and construction standards for physical assets in our city, including roads, footpaths, kerbs, gutters, public domain lighting, survey and stormwater infrastructure.

-The Technical Specifications ensure these assets continue to provide services in a reliable and costeffective manner for the benefit of the people who live, work in and visit our city.
+These Technical Specifications ensure these assets continue to provide services in a reliable and cost- effective manner for the benefit of the people who live, work in and visit our city.